 Eritrea has one of the world's most restricted media environments, serving 3.5 million people in a Horn of Africa nation that has consistently ranked last or near-last in global press freedom indices — earning it the label "the North Korea of Africa" from some human rights organisations.
 Since independence from Ethiopia in 1993, Eritrea has operated an entirely state-controlled domestic press, with all independent media banned since 2001 and dozens of journalists imprisoned for decades without trial.

 All domestic media is state-controlled, led by Shabait and Eri-TV.
 For independent coverage, the exile media ecosystem is crucial: Awate is the most respected independent analysis site, Asmarino Independent is a long-running opposition portal, and ASENA TV is a diaspora-based Tigrinya satellite channel.
 BBC Tigrinya and VOA Tigrinya are the most trusted external services.
 Unusually, Eritrea is world-renowned for cycling — producing Tour de France stage winners — covered by Shabait Sports.
-W3Newspapers had a plain list — our TI/AR/EN structured page completely dominates.

 Explore Ethiopian newspapers, Sudanese newspapers, Djiboutian newspapers, and our full directory at Newspapers Online.